Determination of hydrogen concentration in solids by transmission ERDA under nuclear-elastically enhanced recoiling of H

-These depth scales and the smeared high- and low-energy ends of the spectra indicate that the depth resolution of the present T-ERDA is $\sim$2 $\mu$m.
+These depth scales and the smeared high- and low-energy edges of the spectra indicate that the depth resolution of the present T-ERDA is $\sim$2 $\mu$m.

-The depth-dependent number density of H in the muscovite sample $n(z)$ can be obtained from the spectra in figure \ref{fig-4}.
+The depth-dependent H concentration in the muscovite sample $n(z)$ can be obtained from the spectra in figure \ref{fig-4}.
 When the $z$ axis is divided by a short interval of $\Delta z$, the H yield contributed from the thickness range of $z-\Delta z/2$ to $z+\Delta z/2$ is expressed as

 where $N$ is the number of incident He, $d \sigma / d \Omega$ is the He--H differential recoil cross section in the laboratory frame, which depends on the He energy at recoil ${\cal E}_{\rm r}$ and the solid angle $\Omega$, and the integral is performed for the solid angle of acceptance of the detector.
 Notably, equation\,(\ref{eq-3}) is on the basis of the fact that the counting efficiency of the detector for recoil H is effectively 100\%, which has been assured, although indirectly, from the analysis results of PPS in \S\ref{sec-PPS}.
 From equation (\ref{eq-3}), we obtain